What is a Private Scholarship?

 "Being a finalist in a contest you never entered or randomly being selected by a national foundation to receive an award" - Most organizations only contact you AFTER you have made an inquiry.

 What do I do if I know I am receiving a Private Scholarship?

-Once you have received a letter from the agency indicating the amount of the scholarship you have been awarded, you should forward a copy of that letter to the Financial Aid Office.
-Private scholarships may affect your eligibility for the other financial aid programs you have already been awarded.
-The sooner you provide a copy of the letter from the agency regarding your private scholarship award, the quicker the Financial Aid Office can determine if adjustments to your financial aid award are necessary.
-If an adjustment to a student's current financial aid award is necessary, the Financial Aid Office will communicate the changes to the student via a revised financial aid award notification.
+Once you have received notification from the agency indicating the amount of the scholarship you have been awarded, you should forward a copy of that information to the Financial Aid Office.
+Private scholarships may affect your eligibility for the other financial aid programs you have already been offered.
+The sooner you provide a copy of the information from the agency regarding your private scholarship award, the quicker the Financial Aid Office can determine if adjustments to your financial aid are necessary.
+If an adjustment to a student's current financial aid is necessary, the Financial Aid Office will communicate the changes to the student via a revised financial aid notification.

 Outside scholarships do NOT include: tuition exchange scholarships, any or all tuition remission benefits, ROTC or Vocational Rehabilitation benefits.
 These types of awards will be substituted dollar for dollar from any institutional grant eligibility, including merit scholarships.